Taiwan's Foxconn taps former Nissan and Nidec heavyweight Seki for EV business

-Jan 30 (Reuters) - Taiwan's Foxconn 2317.TW said on Monday it had hired former Nissan Motor Co 7201.T and Nidec Corp 6594.T Jun Seki as its chief strategy officer for electric vehicles, bringing in a high-profile auto executive to bolster its industry ambitions.
+Jan 30 (Reuters) - Taiwan's Foxconn 2317.TW said on Monday it had hired former Nissan Motor Co 7201.T and Nidec Corp 6594.T executive Jun Seki as its chief strategy officer for electric vehicles, adding a high-profile auto executive to bolster its industry ambitions.

-Seki, once seen as a contender for the top job at Nissan, later went to motor maker Nidec as chief executive before stepping down there.
+Seki, once seen as a contender for the top job at Nissan, later went to motor maker Nidec, holding the role of chief executive before having to resign to take responsibility for a deterioration in the company's earnings.

+Seki had been recruited to Nidec from Nissan by Nidec's hard-driving founder Shigenobu Nagamori in 2020 to help Nidec become a major player in components for next-generation automobiles.

+Seki became CEO in June 2021 but was demoted less that a year later with Nagamori expressing dissatisfaction with the company's performance and stock price.
+Nidec said he would resign in Septemeber last year.

 ((david.dolan@thomsonreuters.com; +81 3 4563 2708;))